- Thank you to all who attended our first public open house on Oct. 19, 2016.

 - Sign up for email updates for this project and other Snohomish County projects.

 In 2015, the legislature provided funding for WSDOT to improve the State Route 9 and State Route 204 intersection in Lake Stevens.

 The project team is currently developing design concepts for the SR 9/SR 204 interchange using input from community stakeholders and area drivers.

 The intersection of State Route 9 and State Route 204 in Lake Stevens experiences congestion that affects Snohomish County commuters, freight mobility and access to local businesses.

 The End Result

-The initial planning phase will result in a preferred design option for the SR 9/SR 204 intersection that meets the project needs and incorporates community input.
+The initial planning phase will result in a preferred design alternative for the SR 9/SR 204 intersection that meets the project needs and incorporates community input.

-- More choices: Generates more travel options by improving transportation connections for pedestrians, bicyclists, transit riders and drivers
+- More choices for travel options by improving transportation connections for pedestrians, bicyclists, transit riders and drivers.

 What is the project timeline?